Ntrv3390/cli-based-dsa-visualizer-java/README.md

 Searching LinkedList:

--- Searching is done in two ways
+-- Searching is done in two ways:
    1: Using Iterative Search
    2: Using Recursive Search